×

 Braze alloy selection for brazing of carbides

 Commercially available silver braze alloys with small additions of nickel (Ni) and Manganese (Mn) will readily wet cemented carbide surfaces.
 These braze alloys typically exhibit good wetting of tungsten carbides.
-It is recommended to select a brazing filler metal with the lowest possible brazing temperature to diminish the residual stresses within the joint.
+Select a brazing filler metal with the lowest possible brazing temperature to diminish the residual stresses within the joint.
 Table 1 highlights common silver brazing alloys used to braze carbides to steel.
 Consult with your braze alloy manufacturer for assistance with selecting a braze alloy.

-For applications involving the brazing of large carbides, a sandwich braze alloy is often used.
-If small carbides (1/2 inch2) cannot be utilized, a sandwich alloy is beneficial in preventing cracking and warpage of the carbide.
-These trimetals are clad with a braze filler bonded to both sides of a copper core.
+Applications involving the brazing of large carbides often use a sandwich braze alloy.
+A sandwich alloy prevents cracking and warpage if users can’t utilize small carbides (1/2 inch2).
+These trimetals bond to both sides of a copper core with a braze filler.
 These alloys are sold under tradenames such as Trimet®, trimetal, tri-foil, plymetal, and triply alloys.

 Although much of the discussion has been around brazing of tungsten carbide (WC), we would be amiss if we didn’t mention polycrystalline diamond or PCD.
-The brazing temperature for PCD is generally kept below 1382F (750C) to avoid degradation of the diamond.
+The brazing temperature for PCD keeps below 1382F (750C), avoiding degradation of the diamond.
 Often manufacturers of PCD tips to steel bodies will use a low temperature, high silver braze filler metal such as a BAg-24 braze alloy.
 Some manufacturers use a braze alloy without nickel or manganese, such as BAg-5, or BAg-7 braze alloy with lower melt temperatures and less wetting properties of the carbide and steel.

-A brazing flux is used to prevent the oxidation of the surfaces to be joined during the heating of the assembly.
+A brazing flux prevents the oxidation of the surfaces joined during the heating of the assembly.
 Both “white” and “black” flux is used with the common silver braze alloys.
 Black flux is typically recommended by braze and flux manufacturers as it has the addition of boron and is more effective at higher temperatures.

 Induction brazing is a very adaptable process for joining carbide tips, particularly within a production environment.
 Induction brazing has many advantages over other common heating methods.
 Reasons to consider using induction heat include: